wilk/snpm/README.md

 This is an attempt to make NPM secure when a package is shipped with compiled Javascript.

+It has been used as a reference for [SNPM RFC](https://github.com/npm/rfcs/pull/16).

 ## The algorithm
 A NPM package containing compiled Javascript (so called binaries) **MUST** have the following info inside the `package.json`: